Strong coupling theory of heavy fermion criticality: Conclusion

-Application of our theory to the cases of 3D and 2D fluctuations in a three-dimensional metal leads to a critically diverging effective mass $m^* \propto T^{-\alpha}$ with $\alpha = 1/4$ (3D) and $\alpha = 1/8$ (2D), in good agreement with experimental data on the two heavy-fermion compounds YRS and CCA, where neutron scattering showed the presence of 3D and 2D AFM fluctuations.
+Application of our theory to the cases of 3D and 2D fluctuations in a three-dimensional metal leads to a critically diverging effective mass $ m^{\ast }\propto T^{-\eta }$ with $\eta =1/4$ (3D) and $\eta =1/8$ (2D), in good agreement with experimental data on the two heavy-fermion compounds YRS and CCA, where neutron scattering showed the presence of 3D and 2D AFM fluctuations.
 Our theory obeys hyperscaling, taking into account the scaling of the critical fermions.
 Further comparisons of our theory with experimental data on YRS and CCA show good agreement.
-In particular the universal behavior of the Gr{\"u}neisen ratio in the quantum-disordered regime measured in YRS is in excellent agreement with our result \cite{AW}.
+In particular the universal behavior of the Gr{\"{u}}neisen ratio in the quantum-disordered regime measured in YRS is in excellent agreement with our result \cite{AW}.

-We also note that we have found that the correlation length inside the critical cone grows unusually slowly with decreasing temperature, which appears to have been observed in neutron scattering and has sometimes been interpreted as supporting the notion of a ``local quantum critical point."

-The results of this paper can, alternatively, be derived in terms of a renormalization group (RG) approach \cite{ASW}.
-The RG analysis demonstrates that the theory is formally an expansion around the lower critical dimension where a marginal Fermi liquid behavior occurs and the notion of singular quasiparticles is well-defined.
-In our case, this corresponds to $d_{lcd}=3/2$, where the exponent $\alpha$ vanishes.
-The physics discussed in this paper then appears as an unstable fixed point.
-It implies that in the limit where $Z\rightarrow 0$, the perturbation theory used here is ultimately expected to break down.
-Nevertheless, we expect the power laws obtained here to govern the relevant physics for a wide range of energies and temperatures.

 Finally, we emphasize that we assumed the heavy quasiparticles to be robust, though modified by scattering from critical spin fluctuations.
 There is no breakdown of the Kondo effect nor an associated collapse of part of the Fermi surface in our scenario.
-Experimental features, such as the crossover behavior observed in transport properties across the ``$T^*$-line" in the $T-H$ phase diagram of YRS, may be accounted for by a change in quasiparticle scattering strength associated with thermal activation of the (ESR) spin resonance \cite{SR}.
+Experimental features, such as the crossover behavior observed in transport properties (and, to a lesser extent in the thermodynamic quantities) across the ``$T^*$-line" in the $T-H$ phase diagram of YRS, may be accounted for by a change in quasiparticle scattering strength associated with thermal activation of the (ESR) spin resonance as well as by single quasiparticle spin flip scattering \cite{SR2}.

 While the good agreement of our theory with experiment across the board is encouraging, there is a need to put the phenomenological assumptions it involves on a firm microscopic basis.
 Work in this direction is in progress.